What requirements do I have left?

 - Leave your two English electives until your junior or senior year, especially if you plan to study abroad.
 It’s easier to fulfill electives than other requirements, as any English course that you haven’t used to fulfill another requirement can serve as an elective.

 - Determine how Study Abroad courses will transfer back into the major before you decide on a program and certainly before you travel.
-The English Faculty Mentor (Prof. Beth Britt, email@example.com) can help you determine which courses will fulfill requirements or electives within the major.
+The English Faculty Advisor (Prof. Beth Britt, email@example.com) can help you determine which courses will fulfill requirements or electives within the major.
 Keep in mind that the English department at Northeastern focuses on Anglophonic (i.e., English-speaking) literature, linguistics, and rhetoric, so only courses that could conceivably be offered within our department can transfer back into the major.
 For example, if you go to Spain and take a class on Cervantes, that course will not transfer back into the English major—even if the course is taught in English and you read and write in English—because Cervantes wrote in Spanish rather than in English.
 Usually, Study Abroad programs in English-speaking countries (England, Australia, Ireland, Scotland, etc.) offer courses that will transfer back into the major.
-The American University of Pari,Li>s also offers Anglophonic literature courses.
-Familiarize yourself with our regular summer offerings if you want to fulfill particular requirements during the summer.
-(See the reverse for the frequency of offerings during the regular academic year and the summer.)
+The American University of Paris also offers Anglophonic literature courses.
+Familiarize yourself with our summer offerings if you want to fulfill particular requirements during the summer.

-How do I transfer a non-writing course if I am an English major?
+How do I transfer an English course if I am an English major?

-If you are an English major and would like to transfer a non-writing course (i.e., literature, theory) you have already taken, you should speak to Prof. Beth Britt, Faculty Mentor for Undergraduate Majors.
+If you are an English major and would like to transfer an English course other than the required writing courses you have already taken, you should speak to Prof. Beth Britt, Faculty Advisor for Undergraduate Majors.
 Bring a copy of a transcript documenting the grade you received in the course and a course description or syllabus.
 Prof.Britt is located in 409 Lake Hall and can be reached by phone at 617-373-5170 or by email at firstname.lastname@example.org.

 Can I take a course at another school and transfer it back to Northeastern?